What are the 9 Biggest Web Development Challenges and Solutions to Tackle Them?

 Doctype error: A doctype code is one of the basic codes checked by legacy browsers before rendering.
 If the code is absent, these browsers do not render the website and lead to poor performance.

-HTML/CSS validation: Different browsers read the HTML/CSS code differently, which can pose a genuine challenge for website developers.
+HTML/CSS validation: Different browsers read the HTML/CSS code differently, which can pose the biggest challenges for front-end developers.

 Layout difference: Different browsers support different design layouts.
 As a result, websites render distinctly as per the layout compatibility with the browsers and cause UX inconsistency.

-The solutions to the above errors are as follows,
+The potential solutions to the above errors are as follows,

 Handling doctype error: Add!DOCTYPE html